gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 First command is for making the system up to date:

-####Inline code
-sudo apt-get update && sudo apt-get upgrade -y
+'''sudo apt-get update && sudo apt-get upgrade -y

 Second command is for installing python3-pip app.
 We will use pip app to install library:

-####Inline code
-sudo apt-get install python3-pip
+'''sudo apt-get install python3-pip

 Third command is for installing other apps that pip app uses during installation:

-####Inline code
-sudo python3 -m pip install --upgrade pip setuptools wheel
+'''sudo python3 -m pip install --upgrade pip setuptools wheel

 And after this is completed, we can install library that we need.
 Run thiscommand in terminal:

-sudo pip3 install Adafruit_DHT
+'''sudo pip3 install Adafruit_DHT

 ### ...